arianrezai/podcast-generator/README.md

 # AI-Powered Podcast Generator

-This project provides an automated solution for generating podcast snippets from text documents using AWS services.
-When you upload a text file to an S3 bucket, it automatically generates a ~1-minute podcast snippet using AI-powered text summarization and speech synthesis.
+This project provides an automated solution for generating podcast snippets from text and PDF documents using AWS services.
+When you upload a PDF or txt file to an S3 bucket, AI Podcast Generator automatically generates a podcast snippet using AI-powered text summarization and speech synthesis.

 ## Architecture